Guidelines for Faculty When Cheating is Suspected

 Decide whether you'll meet with the student(s)

-According to UCSD Policy, the Instructor can meet with the student and then submit an allegation report or submit a report directly to the Academic Integrity Office.
-Instructors do NOT have to meet with a student before reporting him/her to the Academic Integrity Office.
+According to UC San Diego Policy, the Instructor can meet with the student and then submit an allegation report or submit a report directly to the Academic Integrity Office.
+Instructors do not have to meet with a student before reporting them to the Academic Integrity Office.

 If you choose to meet with the student: